mozilla/data-docs/src/cookbooks/clients_last_seen_bits.md

 ### N-day Retention

+_Not an official metric.
+This section is intended solely as an example of advanced usage._

 As an example of a novel metric that can be defined using the low-level bit pattern UDFs, let's define `n`-day retention as the fraction of clients active on a given day who are also active within the next `n` days.
 For example, 3-day retention would